dgroomes/calcite-playground/class-relationships/README.md

 * [x] DONE Populate the `field` table with names and their owning class (NOT their declared class. that comes later).
 Also, write a `limit` query or something to exercise it.
 * [x] DONE (wow it executes slowly!
 30+ seconds) Write a join query between `class` and `field`.
 * [ ] IN PROGRESS Research how the join is executed at runtime.
 Is there a bit set?
+  * DONE Reduce the dataset (parameterizable) so that we have a more manageable dataset to work with.
   * Look into Calcite's documentation on debugging and tracing.
 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer